 - 2.1 Acklington village is the main settlement in the neighbourhood area and is identified in the Northumberland Local Plan as a 'small village'.
-Acklington village has seen significant levels of new development on the fringes of the village with approximately 69 dwellings built and/or given planning permission since 2019. - 2.2 Residents feel that it is important to influence the future of development in the neighbourhood area to ensure that it responds to local character and local needs.
+Acklington village has seen significant levels of new development on the fringes of the village with approximately 69 dwellings built and/or given planning permission since 2019.
+A small part of Broomhill/Togston, which is a 'service village' in the Northumberland Local Plan, is also in the parish. - 2.2 Residents feel that it is important to influence the future of development in the neighbourhood area to ensure that it responds to local character and local needs.
 It was felt that a Neighbourhood Plan, with a set of locally specific policies would help ensure that planning decisions reflect what the community would like to see happen in the neighbourhood area. - 2.3 Acklington Parish Council applied for the designation of the parish as a neighbourhood area for the purposes of preparing a neighbourhood plan.
 Northumberland County Council formally designated the neighbourhood area on 17th February 2018.
 Detailed public consultation followed to establish the views of the local community, and in late 2021 a steering group was set up to prepare a draft neighbourhood plan. - 2.4 The Acklington neighbourhood area, designated for the purposes of section 61G(1) of the Town and Country Planning Act 1990, comprises the Parish of Acklington as shown on the Policies Map.
 The Neighbourhood Plan relates only to the Parish of Acklington.